Get ready for a glacier adventure you will never forget!

 Will I see any wildlife or bears on this tour?

 Bald eagles, herons, shorebirds, artic terns and waterfowl are all common sights, however this is not a designated wildlife tour and specific wildlife cannot be guaranteed.

-Entry into the ice caves is only allowed when conditions are deemed to be safe.
 The glacier surface is not slippery like you would imagine, but you will be outfitted with crampons just in case for extra traction.
 You will be with an experienced guide(s) the entire tour.

 Is it cold on the glacier?

 The temperature really depends on the weather, but expect the temperature on the glacier to be 5-10 degrees cooler.

 Yes, small bags will be allowed during this tour.

 Can I bring my own food or drink?